Cuca, Argeș: Problems

 The main problem for the economy is isolation (see #Transportation).
 The second problem is the lack of water.
 Some people say that in Cuca, water is as precious as in Sahara Desert.
 The villages are on the top of the hills and the rivers are about 100 m below the villages and they dry up in summer (see #Geography).
 The phreatic waters are even deeper, so permanent phreatic water exists more than 100 m below the river valleys.
 Pumping water from such depth is nearly impossible.
 A water pipeline was constructed to bring water to the villages in Cuca.
 For this, the pipe had to be longer than 100 km.
 It drains water from the river Topolog and continues south to other communes with similar water problems.

 The legend of Cuca Măcăii

-In the Romanian language, Cuca Măcăii defines a remote village or place, very difficult to reach.
+In Romanian, Cuca Măcăii defines a remote village or place, very difficult to reach.
 It is still unknown how this expression appeared.
 However, the Măcăi village is called by the locals Cuca Măcăii.
 Many people associate the commune Cuca with Cuca Măcăii.
 The entire commune is formed by small villages, isolated in the forest (see Villages).
 In the past, transportation was very difficult.
 Until 1922 the national road DN 67b did not exist.
 Older maps show that even the road that connects Pitești and Râmnicu Vâlcea did not exist.
 Being isolated by sharp valleys and long, parallel hills (see Geography), the land where Cuca is today must have been a very isolated place.